Charmayne Planter

 Education:

-Kansai Gadai University, Study Abroad, International Development, 2024
+Kansai Gadai University: Study Abroad - Spring 2024

 Grants:

-Morris K. & Stewart L. Udall Undergraduate Scholarship, 2023.
+Morris K. & Stewart L. Udall Undergraduate Scholarship - Awarded by Udall Foundation

-Meredith Fonda Russell International Fieldwork Grant, Sarah Lawrence College, 2022.
+Meredith Fonda Russell International Fieldwork Grant - Awarded by Sarah Lawrence College

 Of note: